Browns' Garrett: Crash a 'wake-up' call, grateful to survive

 BEREA, Ohio (AP) — Myles Garrett knows he’s lucky.
 His life could be very different or even over.

-Speaking for the first time since losing control and flipping his Porsche after practice on Monday, the Browns’ star defensive end expressed relief that he survived the crash he caused by driving too fast.
+Speaking to reporters for the first time since losing control and flipping his Porsche after practice on Monday, the Browns’ star defensive end promised to change his behavior after surviving a crash he caused by driving too fast.

-Garrett sustained a sprained shoulder, strained biceps and cuts and ruptured a blood vessel in his left eye during the single-car wreck on a rural road near his home following practice.
+Garrett sustained a sprained shoulder, strained biceps and cuts along with a ruptured blood vessel in his left eye during the single-car wreck on a rural road near his home following practice.

-“This will be definitely a wake-up call for me, just try to be smart overall with driving,” Garrett said in the locker room after the Browns practiced.
+“This will be definitely a wake-up call for me, just try to be smart overall with driving,” said the 26-year-old, who has been ticketed numerous times for speeding in the past few years.
 “Don’t take anything for granted.
 Be grateful that I’m still able to be here and just take my time.”

+If not for wearing seatbelts, Garrett said, both he and a female passenger probably would not have walked away from the crash.

+“With what I saw, the pictures (of his car), I think it was a hell of an event and just grateful that not only am I alive, I was able to have so much of my family and the support system that was around me and just keep me locked in and keep me focused on taking it day by day,” he said.

-Despite his injuries, and not practicing for three days, the Browns are listing Garrett as questionable for Sunday’s road game against Atlanta.
-Coach Kevin Stefanski said Garrett’s playing status will be decided based on a medical evaluation.
+Despite his injuries, and not practicing for the past three days, Garrett is being listed by the Browns (2-1) as questionable for Sunday’s road game against the Atlanta Falcons (1-2).

+Coach Kevin Stefanski said the Browns’ medical staff will see how Garrett responds to rest and treatment over the next two days before deciding on whether he’ll play.
+The Browns leave for Georgia on Saturday.

-Garrett said he’s feeling much better, and he didn’t rule out the possibility he’ll face the Falcons.
+Garrett cleared concussion protocol following the accident.
+He’s still a little sore,but feeling better and said he’d like to face the Falcons.

 “That’s up to the training staff and the coaches,” he said.
 “If it were up to me, I would love to go.
 That’s just my competitive spirit and my nature.
 Physically we have to assess that going up to the game, today, tomorrow and on Sunday.